Professionals in Risk Management and Alternative Risk Financing Techniques

-Elizabeth A. Huntington, BSN, MSN, JD
+Elizabeth A. Huntington, BSN, MSN, JD Vice President (Read Bio)

 Beth has more than 20 years of experience in the health care and health care risk management industry.
 She is a graduate of Case Western Reserve University and the University of Iowa College of Law.
 She completed 30 credit hours toward a Master’s Degree in Hospital and Health Administration at the University of Iowa and is admitted to the Iowa and Wisconsin Bars.

-Beth spent her earlier career years in nursing working as a staff nurse and manager of pediatrics at the Cleveland Clinic and University Hospitals of Cleveland, Rainbow Babies’ and Children’s Hospital.
+Beth spent her earlier career years in nursing working as a staff nurse and manager of pediatrics at the Cleveland Clinic and University Hospitals of Cleveland, and Rainbow Babies’ and Children’s Hospital.
 Later in her nursing career, Beth focused on neonatal ICU and was instrumental in starting the neonatal nurse practitioner program at Rainbow Babies’ and Children’s Hospital.

 Following graduation from law school, Beth began her career in healthcare risk management.
-As the risk manager for the University of Wisconsin Hospitals and Clinics, she was responsible for clinical risk management operations, professional claim management and workers’ compensation.
+As the risk manager for the University of Wisconsin Hospitals and Clinics, she was responsible for clinical risk management operations, professional liability claim management and workers’ compensation.
 She managed the hospital’s self-insured retention and worked closely with the State Attorney General’s office in managing all aspects of professional liability lawsuits.

 She was the regional vice president at MMI Companies for 8 ½ years serving in that role for the two largest regions of the company.
 In that capacity, she provided risk management consulting to the company’s insured clients.
 Her clients included a wide range of healthcare organizations, ranging in size from major multi-state systems, to single state systems, single community hospitals, small and rural hospitals and physician practices.
 She provided consulting services to clients located in 30 states.

-Most recently, she was Vice President Risk Management and Safe Choice for Baylor Health Care System, in Dallas Texas.
+She was Vice President Risk Management and Safe Choice for Baylor Health Care System, in Dallas Texas.
 In that role she managed the risk finance program for the system, oversaw and participated in the management of the self-insurance Trust and Captive Insurance Program.
 She was responsible for managing the clinical risk management program for 12 acute care hospitals that range from a large tertiary teaching facility, 5 specialty hospitals, one small community and 5 larger community hospitals.

 She had oversight responsibility for all in-house professional liability and employment practices litigation.
 She also managed the self-insurance program and professional liability claims for 500 employed physicians.
 Additionally, she managed a small workers’ compensation program for select employees.